4. The table on the left shows the secondary school student enrol... | Channels for Pearson+

 1

 Step 2: Identify the relevant data from the table.
-From the table, the number of twelfth-grade students in Texas is 353.3 (in thousands), and the total number of twelfth-grade students across both states is 397.4 (in thousands).
+The total number of students in ninth grade across Oklahoma and Texas is 489.5 thousand, and the total number of students across all grades is 1758.6 thousand.

-Step 3: Calculate P(B), the probability of a student being in twelfth grade.
-This is the ratio of the total number of twelfth-grade students to the total number of students across all grades: P(B) = Total twelfth-grade students / Total students = 397.4 / 1758.6.
+Step 3: Write the formula for probability.
+The probability of selecting a ninth-grade student is given by: P(Ninth Grade) = (Number of Ninth Grade Students) / (Total Number of Students).

-Step 4: Calculate P(A ∩ B), the probability of a student being enrolled in Texas and in twelfth grade.
-This is the ratio of the number of twelfth-grade students in Texas to the total number of students across all grades: P(A ∩ B) = Twelfth-grade students in Texas / Total students = 353.3 / 1758.6.
+Step 4: Substitute the values into the formula.
+Using the data from the table, substitute 489.5 for the number of ninth-grade students and 1758.6 for the total number of students.

 Verified video answer for a similar problem: